arindamdawn/arindamdawn.com/site/content/post/skill-drill-challenge-5.md

 **Resources that I am using**

 To learn caricature, learning the fundamental techniques is important.
 I personally love the youtube channel [Proko](https://www.youtube.com/user/ProkoTV).
-They tutorials are just awesome and very detailed and funny.
+The tutorials are just awesome and very detailed and funny.

 For learning caricatures, I will be taking help from a playlist of 51 videos which can be found [here](https://www.youtube.com/watch?v=FOURPIkpPXk&list=PLtG4P3lq8RHEkeRGn6aFRct0kq4oDwwTa).
 According to me, these are one of the best resources to learn the fundamentals.
 The instructor of these videos, [Court Jones](https://www.courtjones.com/) is a very renowned caricature artist with over 15 years of experience.